Legal Header

 • Pipeline expansions and LNG projects are delayed or cancelled.

-• Oil sand demand growth is constrained due to project deferrals.
+• Oil sands demand growth is constrained due to project deferrals.

 High-price case: